Codes and Frequencies

 For all sample adults (and children in all years previous to 2021), HIMEDIGAP indicates whether a person has Medi-Gap (Medicare Supplement Insurance) policy.

 For 1997 to 1999, only people who were covered by any kind of health insurance were asked questions about the type of coverage (and are in the universe for HIMEDIGAP).
 Beginning in 2000, persons could indicate "no insurance" but nonetheless received follow-up questions on insurance coverage.

-Though no definition is provided to respondents, Medi-Gap is a term for insurance policies that are designed to cover the health care not covered by Medicare.
+Though no definition is provided to healths, Medi-Gap is a term for insurance policies that are designed to cover the health care not covered by Medicare.

 Policy owners pay a monthly premium for this extra coverage.
 The plans offer standardized levels of coverage (set by the U.S. government) and are sold by private companies.
 Thus, although different insurance companies sell these policies, the benefits of each class of Medi-gap plan are always the same.
 However, the cost may vary by type of plan, and insurance companies are allowed to set their own prices and rules about eligibility.

 According to Medicare.gov, some Medi-gap policies are used to cover prescription drugs.
 As of 2006, when the Medicare Prescription Drug Coverage (Medicare Part D) went into effect, Medi-gap plans no longer offer prescription drug coverage.
 However, persons with a Medi-gap plans that covered prescriptions were allowed to keep this benefit.

 Users should be aware that the responses for HIMEDIGAP were not edited for accuracy.